 Once all assembled, you can now play with your Marionette Turkey!

 Looking for more fun ideas for kids this Thanksgiving?
-Be sure to visit all our favorite Thanksgiving ideas here.
+Check Out these Thanksgiving ideas here.